rchaocai/aqua_rowhammer_mitigation/README.md

       * Experiments are run using the script `./runscript.sh`
       * Results for normalized Perf vs. EncrLat can be generated using `cd stats_scripts; ./data_EncrLat.sh`.
       * Results are stored in `stats_scripts/data/perf.EncLat.stat`. -->
-- **Visualize the results:** `cd graph_scripts; jupyter-notebook aqua_MICRO22_plots.ipynb` This will open a Jupyter Notebook session in the browser and will enable you to plot all the graphs.
+- **实验结果可视化:** `cd graph_scripts; jupyter-notebook aqua_MICRO22_plots.ipynb` This will open a Jupyter Notebook session in the browser and will enable you to plot all the graphs.
 Remember to run the stats script command above before plotting the results.
   - In the notebook, select the code for a given figure and click on Run either from the menu or within the top left corner of the selected cell.
-- **Note on Simulation Time:** Running all experiments takes almost 3-4 days on a system with 72 cores.
+- **试验运行时间优化:** Running all experiments takes almost 3-4 days on a system with 72 cores.
 Here is the order in which to reduce the simulation costs, if required:
-    - To shorten experiment run time, you may reduce instruction count (`MAX_INSTS`) in `runscript.sh`to 100Mn.
-This reduces the simulation time to 3.5 days with 72 cores.
+    - To shorten experiment run time, you may reduce instruction count (`MAX_INSTS`) in `runscript.sh`to 100Mn（本实验MAX_INSTS调到100Mn）.
+This reduces the simulation time to 3.5 days with 72 cores（本实验40核跑了近一周）.
     - You may skip the scalability configuration for RRS (Figure 3) by commenting out the configurations in `RRS scalability configs` section in `run_rrs_experiments.sh`.
 This further reduces the simulation time to 3 days at the expense of Figure 3.
     - You may skip the scalability configuration for AQUA (Figure 11) by commenting out the configurations in `AQUA scalability configs` section in `run_aqua_experiments.sh`.
 This further reduces the simulation time to 2.5 days at the expense of Figure 3.
     - While discouraged, you may skip the comparison of AQUA with RRS (Figures 6 and 7) by commenting out the AQUA configurations in `AQUA SRAM config` section in `run_aqua_experiments.sh` _and_ commenting out the `run_rrs_experiments.sh` script from `run_all.sh` script.
 This further reduces the simulation time to 2 days at the expense of Figures 6 and 7.